Aaron Henry (American football)

-Aaron Henry (born November 28, 1988) is an American football coach and former safety who is currently the defensive coordinator at the University of Illinois.
-He began his professional career with the Oakland Raiders of the National Football League (NFL), and played his college football for the Wisconsin Badgers.
+Aaron Henry (born November 28, 1988) is an American football coach and former safety who is the co-defensive coordinator and defensive backs coach of the Notre Dame Fighting Irish.
+He previously served as defensive coordinator of the Illinois Fighting Illini.
+He played college football for the Wisconsin Badgers and played in the National Football League (NFL) for the Oakland Raiders.

 Playing career

 High School

 Henry was a multi sport athlete at Immokalee High School in Immokalee, Florida.
 As a wide receiver and defensive back, he helped Immokalee to the 2004 Florida state title and go undefeated in the 2006 regular season.
 He was an all-state football player, all-county basketball player, and state qualifier in track.

 College

 He committed to play safety at Wisconsin under head coach Bret Bielema.
 There he was a three time Academic All-Big Ten recipient along with being awarded first and second team All-Big Ten.

 NFL

 In 2012 he was signed as an undrafted free agent by the Oakland Raiders, however he was cut before the regular season.